praveshuma/praveshuma/README.md

 - 👋 Hi, I’m @praveshuma
 -
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics.
 -
-- 🌱 I’m currently learning Python and Deep learning
+- 🌱 I’m currently learning Python and Deep learning.
+-
+-📌Learning technological skills like google cloud, AWS cloud and certification is on-progress.
 -
 - 💞️ I’m looking to collaborate on projects, meetings.
 -
 - 😉 Fun to learn anything interestingly..